 Back to the Lit World

-The Nine Circles by John A. Douglas is epic theatre, distilled to video and photomedia.
+The Nine Circles by Bianca Willoughby (formally John A. Douglas) is epic theatre, distilled to video and photomedia.
 Its canonical tropes are all there: a maligned protagonist; a journey across time and space; encounters with advocates and tormentors; contests and challenges; an internal battle of the psyche, all intermingle with the accumulated experience of an individual living an extraordinary life in a literally extra-ordinary body.

 The title of the exhibition is lifted from Inferno, the first part of Dante Aligiheriʼs epic poem The Divine Comedy (c.
 1308-1320), in which the author is guided by the Roman poet, Virgil, through the nine circles of hell.
-The Nine Circles and its main video component, Circles of Fire (variations) has been the creative focus of artist, John A. Douglas since his successful kidney transplant operation in 2014.
-The work forms part of a trilogy of video, photomedia and performance in which Douglas engages directly with his experience of chronic long-term illness, and treatment and interventions upon the medical patient body.
+The Nine Circles and its main video component, Circles of Fire (variations) has been the creative focus of artist, Bianca Willoughby since her successful kidney transplant operation in 2014.
+The work forms part of a trilogy of video, photomedia and performance in which Willoughby engages directly with her experience of chronic long-term illness, and treatment and interventions upon the medical patient body.
 The trilogy includes Body Fluid (2012), The Visceral Garden: Landscape and Specimen (2014) and Circles of Fire (2016- ongoing).

 Circles of Fire represents the journey of the artist through the sudden transitions from illness to health, and back again, and again, that are intrinsic to the transplant experience.
 As Lesley A. Sharp writes in Strange Harvest: Organ Transplants, Denatured Bodies, and the Transformed Self (2006),